kiranmak/draft-km-industrial-internet-requirements/draft-ietf-flexadress-requirements.md

 # Introduction {#intro}

 Industry control networks are increasingly becoming complex as the emphasis on convergence of OT/IT grows.
-Operational Technologies networks are tied to set of non-Internet protocols such as Modbus, Profibus, CANbus, Profines, etc.
+Operational Technologies (OT) networks are tied to set of non-Internet protocols such as Modbus, Profibus, CANbus, Profines, etc. There are more than 100 different protocols with its own packet format.
+Whiel it is important to understand and generalize the data such networks are LDNs {{RFC8799}}.

+# Use case Development {#usecase}
+type of industry control network.

 # Analysis {#analysis}
 ## Issue 1